HypoChloremic/datan/README.md

 # Datan
-Tinkering with GoogleFinance
+Tinkering with stock data.

-A gui app revolving around the grabbing of data from Google Finance.
+A gui app revolving around the grabbing of data from the Yahoo Finance API.
 A minor project for tinkering.